wolffha/CCAFE_documentation/README.md

 # CCAFE
 **C**ase **C**ontrol **A**llele **F**requency (AF) **E**stimation R Package

-This repository contains the source code for the CaseControlAF R package which can be used to reconstruct the allele frequency (AF) for cases and controls separately given commonly available summary statistics.
+This repository contains the source code and full documentation for the CaseControlAF R package which can be used to reconstruct the allele frequency (AF) for cases and controls separately given commonly available summary statistics.

+This package is available on Bioconductor here: (https://bioconductor.org/packages/devel/bioc/html/CCAFE.html)

 The package contains two functions: